 You need a Medicaid plan if you do not want to spend hundreds of thousands of dollars of your own money on nursing home care.
 You also need a plan if you don’t have hundreds of thousands of dollars and you want to be able to keep the wealth you do have if you must go into a nursing home.

 Nursing home care is very costly.
-Most people who must go live in a nursing home need a type of care called custodial care.
+Most people who must live in a nursing home need a type of care called custodial care.
 Custodial care is basic routine assistance with things like eating, bathing, going to the restroom, and doing other life activities.
-It’s not skilled medical care, like changing bandages or providing physical therapy after surgery and it is not care that is designed to help you to improve some specific ailment.
-Custodial care just lets you maintain a basic standard of living.
+It’s not skilled medical care, like changing bandages or providing physical therapy after surgery, and it is not care that is designed to help you to improve specific ailment.
+Custodial care simply lets you maintain a basic standard of living.

 Only when you have reduced your net worth below Medicaid’s allowable resource limits can you get nursing home care covered.
 This means losing virtually all of the assets you might have wanted to leave to your family.
 There is no way around this loss… unless you have a Medicaid plan.

 A Medicaid plan can allow you to structure ownership of assets and make strategic decisions about assets so you can protect your property and wealth in case you need nursing home care.
 In other words, Medicaid planning involves making sure your resources don’t disqualify you from getting Medicaid coverage.